brege/brege.org/content/recipes/_index.md

 ShoeBreadcrumbs: true
 ---

+A collection of professional, family, and personal recipes.

+## Production Recipes

 These recipes are for a production kitchen.
 The quantities are much larger than what is appropriate for home use.
-These are speed recipes in the sense the user knows their way around their equipment.
+These are speed recipes in the sense the user knows their way around their equipment, and has familiarized themselves with industry terminology.

 {{< recipe-list >}}